On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

+Since the ratio of the inter-vortex distances remains constant in a self-similar evolution, the shape of the vortex triangle at any instant of time remains the same.
+A vortex trajectory in which both the size and shape of the vortices remain intact, and the vortex system move as a rigid body, is called a fixed configuration (also known as a vortex equilibrium).
+These solutions, therefore, must satisfy $\dot{r_1}=\dot{r_2}=\dot{r_{12}}=0$.
+Note that a fixed configuration may translate or rotate and since one of the vortices is fixed in the plane we cannot have translating fixed configurations.
+It follows that fixed configurations also correspond to equilibrium points in the $(u,v)$ phase plane, but unlike the self-similar solutions they lie solely on the $u$-axis, as shown next.

-\begin{lemma} The constrained three-vortex system~\eqref{z0_z1_z2_dot} is in a fixed configuration if and only if the corresponding trajectory in the $(u,v)$ phase plane is an equilibrium solution on the $u$-axis. \begin{proof} From~\eqref{eq_R0}--\eqref{eq_R2}, we see that any fixed configurations must have the area of the vortex triangle ($A$) to be zero, i.e., it must be a collinear configuration.
-For a collinear configuration to remain fixed, we also require $\dot{A}=0$.
-Hence, $A=\dot{A}=0$ is the necessary and sufficient condition that the vortex system must satisfy in order to be in a fixed configuration.
-Let us see how it translates to the $(u,v)$ phase plane.
-The area of a triangle can be expressed in terms of sides $r_1$ and $r_2$, and angle $\theta$ between them, i.e.,~$A=1/2\,r_1r_2 \sin(\theta)$.
-We know that both $r_1$ and $r_2$ are strictly positive as long as the vortex problem is defined.
-This implies that (i) $A=1/2\, r_1^2v=0$ if and only if $v=0$, and (ii) $\dot{A}=r_1\dot{r_1}v+ 1/2\, \dot{v} r_1^2=1/2\, \dot{v}r_1^2=0 $ if and only if $\dot{v}=0$.
-Therefore, $v=0=\dot{v}$ is the corresponding necessary and sufficient condition for fixed configuration in the $(u,v)$ phase plane.
+\begin{lemma} The constrained three-vortex system~\eqref{z0_z1_z2_dot} is in a fixed configuration if and only if the corresponding trajectory in the $(u,v)$ phase plane is an equilibrium solution on the $u$-axis. \begin{proof} From~\eqref{eq_R2}--\eqref{eq_R01}, we see that any fixed configurations must have the area $A$ of the vortex triangle to be zero, i.e., it must be a collinear configuration.
+For a collinear configuration to remain collinear for all time, we also require $\dot{A}=0$.
+Hence, $A=0$ and $\dot{A}=0$ are the necessary and sufficient conditions that the vortex system must satisfy in order to be in a fixed configuration.
+These two conditions in $(u,v)$ phase plane are written as $A=1/2\, r_1^2v=0$ and $\dot{A}=r_1\dot{r_1}v+ 1/2\, \dot{v} r_1^2=1/2\, \dot{v}r_1^2=0$, and therefore, $v=0$ and $\dot{v}=0$ are the corresponding necessary and sufficient conditions for fixed configuration in the $(u,v)$ phase plane.
 It turns out that $v=0$ implies $\dot{u}=0$, and hence the proof [see~\eqref{Meq0_uv} and~\eqref{Mneq0_udot_vdot}]. \end{proof} \end{lemma}

-Depending on the value of the constant $M$, constrained three-vortex problem is divided into two cases, namely, (i) symmetric case when $M=0$, and (ii) asymmetric case when $M\neq 0$.
+In the classical three-vortex problem where none of the vortices are fixed, fixed configurations are either collinear types or equilateral triangles.
+It is interesting to note that once there is a fixed vortex in the three-vortex system, all fixed configurations are collinear.
+Depending on the zero and non-zero values of the angular-impulse constant $M$, the constrained three-vortex problem is divided into symmetric and asymmetric cases, respectively.